-Civic Reasoning and Discourse
+Civic Reasoning and Discourse Across the Curriculum

 Disciplinary Practitioner Reports

-As part of the second phase of the Civic Reasoning and Discourse project, the following five sets of practitioner-oriented reports for educators, schools and districts, and practitioner organizations will demonstrate the instructional approaches and knowledge needed across the curriculum to effectively engage students in civic reasoning and discourse.
+As part of the second phase of the Civic Reasoning and Discourse project, the following five sets of practitioner-oriented reports for educators, schools and districts, and practitioner organizations demonstrate the instructional approaches and knowledge needed across the curriculum to effectively engage students in civic reasoning and discourse.

 Mathematics

-Civic Discourse in Mathematics Classrooms
+Civic Reasoning and Discourse in Mathematics Classrooms

 Science